ncass/pipeline/README.md

 # creating a very basic data pipeline using luigi
-# demonstrating using pandas with luigi orchestration to manipulate a csv and transform it for other uses
+# demonstrating using pandas with luigi orchestration to manipulate a csv, transform it and then push it to a docker container with a mysql instance

-# Next step -> setup a SQL database locally and load the data
+# Tasks 1-3: opening and transformations to the dataset
+# Tasks 4-5: pushing data to a local mysql docker container